inslichtruecken/gpx/allgemein/lizenz.md

 ---
-layout: default
+layout: general-page
+title: Lizenz und Rechte
 ---

-# Used Technology, Licenses and Attribution
+### Used Technology, Licenses and Attribution

 Please check out the licensing aspects on this page: